0xSumeet/go_app/README.md

 **Access Protection Endpoint**
   - Make a `GET` request to `http://localhost:8080/customer-management` with Header as `Authorization: Bearer <your_jwt_token>`

-**Note :** The `permission` table data have not been inserted.
-So, it needs to be added manually for providing certain read/write permission to the departments.
+**Note :** The `permission` table needs to be manually poplulated for providing certain read/write permission to the departments.
 You can use tool like `psql`, pgAdmin or DBeaver to manually check and insert data into the database.
   ```sql
   INSERT INTO permissions (role, module, access) VALUES
   ('Sales', 'customer-management', 'read/write'),